 The learning sessions support attendees in the acquisition and application of knowledge and understanding required by the UK Public Health Practitioner (UKPHR) standards and have been mapped to the UKPHR practitioners’ standards (2018 edition).

-You can now download our PHPAP flyer and Programme information for 2021/22 in HERE
+You can download information for the PHPAP in 2021/22 here.

 The Faculty of Public Health is proud to be an Approved Centre for Skills For Justice (SFJ) Awards, now delivering a range of Regulated Qualifications.